Header 3

 We Want You!

-We continually share information curated specifically for small, minority, women, and veteran-owned businesses on our social media platforms.
-We'll inspire you with our #MotivationMonday series and connect you to a broad range of small business resource organizations.
-We also share information about loan programs and funding opportunities as well as small business events and training programs.
-Please join our social media community and follow us on Facebook and Twitter.
+We continually share information curated specifically for small, minority, women, and veteran-owned businesses on our social media channels.
+We'll inspire you with our #MotivationMonday series and connect you to a broad range of small business resources, events, and training programs.
+Please join our social media community and follow us on Facebook, LinkedIn, and X

 FORBES: Entrepreneurship is Core to Civil Rights: A Conversation With National Urban League President And CEO Marc H. Morial